 Familiar Fairy Tales Told From a Different Point of View

-Although most students will be familiar with the original fairy tale, some of your students might not be.
+Although most 3rd, 4th, and 5th grade students will be familiar with the original fairy tale, some of your students might not be.
 It can be helpful to read the original story before reading the versions below.

-My personal favorites are the stories told from the “bad guy’s” point of view.
-After reading these, students love to write their own fairy tales from a different point of view.
-You can find more ideas for integrating writing into your point of view lessons here.
+My personal favorites are the stories told from the "bad guy's" point of view.
+After reading these, have students write their own fairy tales from a different point of view, using one of the books below as an example.
+You might also like these other point of view writing prompts and ideas.

 This book tells the story of The Princess and the Pea, as told by the pea!
 The pea explains the part it played in helping the prince find a princess.